 “I also realised I required interaction with others and I wasn’t ready to give up work completely!
 So, I applied for a role 3 days a week, where the wages would tide me over until I pay off my mortgage and start to receive my state pension.
 And the days off would provide me with time to undertake hobbies and daily tasks without rushing around – so more of a work/life balance.”

-Mandy is now free from the stresses and strains of her most recent IT contract and at M&S she’s adapting to an entirely new way of working.
-In her previous job she was used to constant deadlines, heavy jargon and complex reports.
+Mandy is now free from the stresses and strains of her most recent IT contract and she’s adapting to an entirely new way of working at M&S. In her previous job, she was used to constant deadlines, heavy jargon, and complex reports.
 At present, a typical day at work for Mandy involves serving customers at the tills and fitting rooms, putting stock on the shop floor, and assisting customers with locating products and services.

-The nature of Mandy’s new role at M&S brings a new aspect to to her social life as now people understand her work and it can be a topic of discussion when meeting new people.
+The nature of Mandy’s new role at M&S brings a new aspect to her social life as now people understand her work and it can be a topic of discussion when meeting new people.
 Even after years in the same sort of role, it has taken a complete change of job to show her just how unhappy she was before.
-She admits “I find that really I miss nothing from my old job, in reality I used the buzzwords at every social engagement to promote my job, but behind the words was nothing real and the new stress free working environment has made me realise that”.
+She admits, “I find that really I miss nothing from my old job, in reality, I used the buzzwords at every social engagement to promote my job, but behind the words was nothing real and the new stress-free working environment has made me realise that”.

 Whatever your sense of purpose, Mandy is a great example of someone who has made a bold change in their late 50s and is reaping the benefits of her new lifestyle.

-If you can relate to Mandy’s story and you’re considering a new and different part-time role, why not take a look at our popular article 15 part-time jobs for the over 50s.
-There’s some interesting ideas for everyone, from tutoring and childcare, through to consultancy and even starting your own business.
+If you can relate to Mandy’s story and you’re considering a new and different part-time role, why not take a look at our popular article Top 15 part-time jobs for the over 50s?
+There are some interesting ideas for everyone, from tutoring and childcare, to consultancy and even starting your own business.

 *Name has been changed.